HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with GCD.
-Here is how I would approach it:
+Here's how I would approach it:

 	>Grand Central Dispatch (GCD) is Apple's low-level concurrency and threading API used in Swift to that abstracts thread management, making concurrency easier and safer.
 I have used it in multiple projects to perform time-consuming tasks in the background, such as network requests or file operations, without blocking the main thread and freezing the UI.
 I have used the main queue to handle UI-related tasks and global queues for general-purpose tasks.